Epipolar Geometry Improves Video Generation Models: Impact Statement

-Our approach primarily focuses on static scenes with dynamic camera movements, aligning well with applications in 3D reconstruction and novel view synthesis.
-Adapting this method to scenes with dynamic objects would require modifying the training pipeline to separately model and evaluate object motion and camera movement.
-Additionally, epipolar geometry constraints assume point correspondences coming from a static scene under camera motion, limiting effectiveness for scenes with independent object movement or non-rigid deformations where a single fundamental matrix cannot explain all correspondences.
 Video generation models may be misused to produce realistic but deceptive content, contributing to the spread of misinformation, political manipulation, and erosion of public trust.
 Furthermore, the computational resources required to train such models raise environmental concerns and may exacerbate inequalities in access to advanced AI technologies.
 Geometry-aware video generation can facilitate various 3D vision tasks, including scene reconstruction, SLAM, and visual odometry.
 By improving geometric consistency in generated videos, our method produces more realistic and usable synthetic data for training computer vision systems.
 This advances applications in robotics and autonomous navigation, where accurate spatial understanding is crucial.
 The integration of classical geometry principles with modern generative models represents a promising direction for enhancing AI systems with stronger physical world understanding.